Back to All Reviews

 Creating Accountability Through Documentation

 For a solopreneur, there is no manager to answer to, no board to report to, and no team to hold them accountable.
 This freedom is one of the most appealing aspects of solopreneurship, but it also creates a significant vulnerability: without external accountability, it is easy to avoid difficult decisions, change course without acknowledging why, or repeat the same mistakes without realizing it.
 Writing decisions down creates a form of self-accountability that partially compensates for the absence of external oversight.
 When a decision is recorded, the solopreneur has created a permanent reference point against which their future actions can be measured.
-If they decide to pursue a particular strategy and later abandon it, the written record forces them to confront the inconsistency and understand why the change was necessary.

 Conclusion